Cherry Gully Tunnel: History

 Overend & Co established a major construction camp for the Cherry Gully tunnel at the works location.
 As mentioned previously the hard basaltic rock encountered caused great problems for the engineers and "navvies" on the line.
 The heading of the tunnel was not started until December 1878.
 To cope with these difficulties two shifts were started on the tunnelling effort.

 In a new innovation for Queensland several kinds of drilling machines were experimented with but all failed.
 As a result of this hand drilling operations were resorted to.
 The use of rock drills in driving this tunnel may have been unsuccessful, however there is evidence of the use of rock drills in cuttings to the south of this tunnel as far as the head of Rosenthal Creek.
 The use of the rock drill is contemporary with the introduction of the Low patent rock drill into Victoria where it was used for driving the Mount Tarrengower tunnel at Maldon.
 Earthworks were also greater than expected due to the unstable nature of rock that was encountered.

 In another innovation, and in an effort to effect savings during construction concrete was substituted as a building and lining material, instead of the more conventional brick.
 By reports from the contractor this was a success.

 The 1879 Commissioners' Report noted:All the stone culverts, and a large proportion of the culverts and drains in concrete have been completed.
 A considerable saving has been effected by the substitution of cement concrete for brickwork and masonry, both in culverts and bridges.At the time of the Commissioners report the main works remaining were the bridges over the Condamine River, Spring Creek and the Tunnel.
 Section Two was a case where the going was much easier.
 No.2 tunnel was situated at 84 mi 20 chain, and in common with railway construction of the time a camp would have been situated nearby to act as labour base for its workings.
 On Section Two some 325 men were employed at this time.

 In 1880 Minister for Works, John Macrossan visited the railway works and made an inspection as far as Garget's Camp.
 The Stanthorpe Border Post and Stannum Miner reported on his visit.

 The construction camps were temporary townships, and were supplied with drinking establishments, sometimes a school, contractor stores even places of worship.
 In common with many railway communities, much of the construction workforce was drawn from Irish ancestry.
-St Patrick's Day provided a good opportunity for celebration.
+Saint Patrick's Day provided a good opportunity for celebration.